odeum/odeum-code/README.md

 * “Component based model with encapsulation of design and functionality - write once - use everywhere”.
 * “Exciting community with tons of eye-balling free stuff”.
 * “Possibility to reuse new technical knowledge with React Native for mobile apps”.
-* “Top tier company approval (FB, Instagram, Netflix, AirBnB)”.
+* “Top tier company approval (FB, Instagram, Netflix, AirBnB, Microsoft)”.
 * “… and probably much more!”.

 ## Contact